thoughtspot/rest-api-sdk/TS_GENERIC_LIB/doc/models/analyst-onboarding-complete-enum.md

 # Analyst Onboarding Complete Enum

-ThoughtSpot provides an interactive guided walkthrough to onboard new users.
-The onboarding experience leads users through a set of actions to help users get started and accomplish their tasks quickly.
-The users can turn off the Onboarding experience and access it again when they need assistance with the ThoughtSpot UI.
+Status of the Onboarding experience in ThoughtSpot UI.

 ## Enumeration